sapegin/washingcode-book/manuscript/book.md

 const foundName = names.find(name => name.startsWith('B'));
 ```

-In both cases I much prefer versions with array methods than with `for` loops.
-They are shorter and we’re not wasting half the code on iteration mechanics.
+In both cases, I much prefer versions with array methods compared to `for` loops.
+They are shorter and we’re not bloating the code with iteration mechanics.

 ### Implied semantics of array methods